When you travel, you have a choice.

 Marketing people are smart.
 They’ll always find a way to make you think you need something; even if it’s as useless as jet-powered pencil sharpener.
 Just look online for some travel products, and you’ll find coffee cup holders for your suitcase, tiny collapsible boots, smartphone Swiss-army tool kits, and inflatable head cocoons.

-These may look great, but when you buy them, you end using them once and then leaving them in your attic to collect dust and feed the moths.
+These may look great, but when you buy them, you end up using them once and then leaving them in your attic to collect dust and feed the moths.

 So, when you travel to the UK and Ireland, try to ignore the shiny adverts telling you what you need.
 Simply spend your money on the travel items you know you’ll use again and again.
 And remember, you don’t need to pack much more than your five senses and waterproofs to enjoy the best of the UK and Ireland.